 At Hul le Kes we believe in the human ability of caretaking, creation, empathy and aesthetics.
 Our full team of people aims for a world where character of both people and products can be found within the imperfection.
 Where beauty is shown through love and transience.
 Positive dynamics, purpose, equal opportunities and a holistic view on our world will open the doors to a better world; a renewed system.

-Hul le Kes garments are sold only at selected shops and via our own webshop and private shopping studio; Hul le Kes Privé.
+Hul le Kes garments are sold only at selected shops and via our own webshop and our flagship store shopping studio; Hul le Kes Store.
 As a brand we like to change the system as much as we can, that surely includes the way a product is sold.
 Many of our products are made to order, meaning that these items are made specifically for you after your purchase.
 Other items are made via our pre-ordering concept; a concept where you and others are able to subscribe yourself to a certain product which is available until a specific moment in time for a reduced price.
 After that date it is produced in a small number and sent to you, this way we like to reduce overproduction.
 Yet other items are available for rent via our Hul le Kes Library.

 All Hul le Kes items are carefully thought of and made by our own employees in our own Manufacturing Studio in Arnhem.
 This offers more than transparency alone, it allows us to bring back a profession nearly extinct in Western Europe.
 Apart from making garments the company offers a place for recovery, craftsmanship and creativity.

-At our Manufacturing Studio (Studio Ryn) we work together with educational parties such as Rijn IJssel; teaching the skills and techniques of manufacturing.
+At our Manufacturing Studio (formely Studio Ryn) we work together with educational parties such as Rijn IJssel; teaching the skills and techniques of manufacturing.
 At the Hul le Kes Recovery Studio we welcome those who have trouble coping with the exhaustion and perfection society demands, to find a calm and safe space for rehabilitation.

 At Hul le Kes we like to work with existing materials, over 95% of our materials were made for another purpose before.
 In the past decades humankind has been overproducing a lot of materials that are still suitable to use.
 As a child Sjaak always wanted to become an antiquarian, an interest he never lost.
 It is this interest in antiques and vintage materials that is the beginning of our sustainable way of working.